chakrabar/chakrabar.github.io/_posts/articles/2018-02-05-practical-configuration-and-di-in-aspnet-core.md

 - Like older .NET, still the configuration is key-value based
 - Unlike older .NET, there is no `app.config` and there is no predefined config sections like `appSettings`.
 Configuration settings in .NET Core is much more flexible, and the settings can be structured in any form.
 - Source of configuration can be any `XML`, `JSON`, `INI` file or `in-memory`, `command line args` or environment variables
+- The configuration sources (e.g. appsettings.json) can be updated without restarting the application
-- Configuration source is defined in Program.cs, and registered with DI in Startuo.
+- Configuration source is defined in Program.cs, and registered with DI in Startup.
 Then the configuration values can be used across the application

 In the earlier releases of .NET Core, any file or other sources of configuration needed to be explicitly mentioned in Program.cs.
 Example below